PranavKastury828/portfolio2023/README.md

 - No em-dashes anywhere.
 Commas, periods, and parentheses do the work.
 - Near-zero emoji.
 One personal touch lands harder than a wall of icons.
 - Pre-2023 portfolio cadence.
 Warm, plainspoken, a little understated.

-## Roadmap

-- [ ] Selected work, as commit-style entries
-- [ ] Writing, powered by Sanity, with the same block cursor as the editor caret
-- [ ] A footer easter egg